-Momus is an international online art publication that promotes art writing and journalism, and stresses a return to an art criticism that is evaluative, accountable, and brave.
+Momus is an international online art publication and podcast that promotes art writing and journalism, and stresses a return to an art criticism that is evaluative, accountable, and brave.

 Since October 2014, Momus has quickly become a trusted reference for those wishing to reflect on contemporary art at a slightly slower pace, and with greater focus and integrity, than online platforms typically allow.
 We’ve been recognized by peer publications including Frieze, e-flux, The New Inquiry, LA Times, artnet News, and the College Art Association.
 Momus has attracted over 500,000 readers in its first two years, producing a platform of already lasting value, and promoting a discourse that addresses both the flaws and strengths of an artworld fast expanding – and in need of renewed reflection.

-Momus‘s list of esteemed critics and voices includes Andrew Berardini, Amy Zion, Tausif Noor, Kimberlee Córdova, Catherine Wagley, and Ben Davis, among many others.
+Our list of esteemed critics and voices includes Andrew Berardini, Morgan Quaintance, John Holten, Mitch Speed, Tausif Noor, Kimberlee Córdova, Catherine G. Wagley, Sheila Heti, Philip Monk, and Saelan Twerdy, among many others.
 These are risk-takers, art historians, popular voices, and truth-seekers – both emerging and established – who purvey the contemporary moment from a distance while fully ensconced.
 Together they claim an important platform for the revival of art criticism, and present art writing that promotes integrity and clarity in its reflection on the complexities, challenges, and potential emerging from an artworld in flux.

 PUBLISHER and EDITOR Sky Goodden